A review of the biosecurity import requirements for fresh longan fruit from Vietnam

 Biosecurity Advice 2018-03 and the

-- Release the final risk analysis report before the end of 2018, following consideration of stakeholder comments.
+- Release the final risk analysis report around mid-2019, following consideration of stakeholder comments.

 Purpose of the risk analysis